 - Stability control

-The more safety features that your car has, the better it is for your insurance rates.
-You may also be able to receive discounts from your insurer if your vehicle has certain safety features.
-For example, GEICO offers up to 23% for customers who have a proper anti-theft system.
-The safer your car, the less of a risk it is for insurers.
+The more safety features that your car has, the less you’ll pay for auto insurance.
+You may also be able to receive policy discounts if your vehicle has certain safety features.
+For example, GEICO offers up to 23% for customers with qualifying anti-theft devices.
+The safer your car, the less of a risk it is for providers.
 This is why you’ll end up saving money in the long run with a safer vehicle.

-Your car affects insurance rates in several other ways.
+Your car affects policy pricing in several other ways.
 Bigger engines and “all the extras” may appeal to you.
 And there are absolutely a lot of advantages to having the best and biggest.
-Just be aware that some of the features you love come at a price, and that price may be higher auto insurance rates.
+Just be aware that some of the features you love come at a price, which often means paying more for auto coverage.

-Here are a few details companies consider when setting your auto insurance rates:
+Here are a few details companies consider when setting your rates:

-The size of your car’s engine can have an impact on your rates.
+Engine size can have an impact on your premium.
 Larger engines are more powerful.
 This means your car’s performance is higher.
 Vehicles with bigger engines can go faster, which can mean you’re at a higher risk to get into an accident or receive a ticket.
 High-powered, high-performance engines may also cost more to repair.

 Cars touting high performance are likely to come with a large engine.
 The vehicles below generally come with larger engine sizes: